openstack/swift/doc/source/overview_auth.rst

 ------

-The Swauth system is an optional DevAuth replacement included at swift/common/middleware/swauth.py is a scalable authentication and authorization system that uses Swift itself as its backing store.
+The Swauth system is an optional DevAuth replacement included at swift/common/middleware/swauth.py; a scalable authentication and authorization system that uses Swift itself as its backing store.
 This section will describe how it stores its data.